opencog/opencog/README.md

 ####Opencog https://github.com/opencog/opencog

-There are some Octomap codes in Opencog side has not been pulled into Opencog official repository.
-So you have to add all of files under [opencog-to-minecraft/opencog](https://github.com/OC2MC/opencog-to-minecraft/tree/master/opencog)) in the same place in your Opencog code base manually.

-Because for now(2015-08-23) the new OctoMap breaks the old embodiment, so it will FAIL to build the whole Opencog.
-To make this Minecraft embodiment work, we only need to partially build Opencog Space/TimeServer, spacetime-types, SpaceMap and cython binding,

-So, after adding files under your opencog directory, build it by following procedure (assume the working directory is under your Opencog):

-    mkdir build
-    cmake ..
-    cd build
-    cd ../spatial
-    make
-    cd ../spacetime
-    make
-    cd ../cython/opencog
-    make

 Before installing Opencog you have to install [atomspace](https://github.com/opencog/atomspace) and [cogutils](https://github.com/opencog/cogutils).
 Just install them by the instruction in README.

+There are some Octomap codes in Opencog side has not been pulled into Opencog official repository.
+So you have to add all of files under [opencog-to-minecraft/opencog](https://github.com/OC2MC/opencog-to-minecraft/tree/master/opencog)) in the same place in your Opencog code base.

+You can run the buildOpenCog.sh script, assuming the root folder of the opencog repo is in the same location as the root folder of this repo.
+This will stash all your current changes to the repo and create the OpenCogMineCraft brach, if that is not your current branch.
+It will then apply all neccesary chagnes and build OpenCog.

+If your opencog repo is somewhere else you will have to manually add all the chagnes.

+Now you have to run "sudo make install" in the build Dir.

 ####Minecraft server(official) https://minecraft.net/download